geco-bern/rsofundemo/README.md

 ### Running model

 With all data prepared we can run the P-model using `runread_pmodel_f()`.
-This function takes the nested data structure and runs the model site by site, returning nested model output results matching the input drivers.
+This function takes the nested data structure and runs the model for each site separately, returning nested model output results matching the input drivers.
 You can use either the `p_model_drivers` and `p_model_validation` which are present in the library or use the data obtained with [00_p_model_files_creation.R](https://github.com/stineb/rsofundemo/tree/main/analysis).

 ```r
 # load the data, not necessary to run for p_model